ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Ongoing and completed treatments

-- Agency treatments
+- Organisation treatments
-  - The Agency’s support team will monitor patching and perform manual remediation as required
+  - The Organisation’s support team will monitor patching and perform manual remediation as required
 - HybridSystem treatments
   - Windows Update for Business and Microsoft Intune are enabled and configured to automatically update Windows 10 on endpoints
   - Multiple software update rings provide staged approach to updates